frenzelfabian/lsr-benchmark/README.md

 [CLI](#command-line-tool)&emsp;•&emsp;[Python API](#cc-api)&emsp;•&emsp;[Citation](#citation)

 The lsr-benchmark aims to support holistic evaluations of the learned sparse retrieval paradigm to contrast efficiency and effectiveness across diverse retrieval scenarios.
+Please see the [corresponding paper](https://webis.de/publications.html?q=reneuir#froebe_2026a) for an overview of the methodology.

 # Task